jorrizza/cv/README.md

 ### *2011-2012:* IT Consultant at *ViaViela B.V.* ###

-Kept a mid-size LAMP stack running.
-Managed a large VPN for remote desktops, telephony and hosting.
+Kept the e-Viela!
+NAMP stack running.
+Managed a large VPN (OpenBSD, Tinc) for remote desktops (NX), telephony (Asterisk) and hosting.
 Did some software development as well.
+Mainly Ruby on Rails and PHP.

 ### *2006-2010:* Software Engineer at *e-Viela!
 B.V.* ###

 F/LOSS based software solutions for medium to big sized organizations.
 I've helped building one of the most awesome LAMP stacks in the world.
+Mainly using Debian GNU/Linux, Apache, MySQL, PHP, DRBD and Heartbeat2.
+The entire stack has been migrated to Nginx.
+I've helped introduce Linux desktops (NX) into the company.
 This company's activities have been merged into ViaViela B.V. in 2011.

 ### *2004-2008:* Software Engineer at *Eurovision Multimedia* ###

-Made them a web shop which integrated with existing sales software.
+Made them a web shop which integrated with existing sales software using PHP, Apache, MySQL and Linux.
 Apparently I didn't do too well.
 The company ceased to exist.

 ## Skills ##